Data Centers in Opole

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality The region is served by a good selection of national and regional carriers, with estimates of over 20 providers available, as of September 2025.
-Carrier-neutral facilities provide access to this competitive market, ensuring resilient and diverse network options.
+Carrier Density & Carrier Neutrality: The region is served by a range of national and regional carriers, with primary interconnection points located in larger Polish cities.
+Carrier-neutral facilities in the area provide access to this ecosystem.

 Power Analysis